 - In addition, we have an article focused on chocolate 3D printers.

 Food 3D printers extrude the food material out from a nozzle, though some use robotic arms, lasers, and other crazy inventions.
-Most food 3D printers currently focus on sugary desserts like chocolates and sweets, though some companies are creating 3D printed pizzas, spaghetti, and even burgers!
+Most food 3D printers currently focus on sugary desserts like chocolates and sweets, though some companies are creating 3D printed pizzas, spaghetti, and even burgers and meat.

 But why choose 3D printed food?